iamjonburgess/portfolio/Google API Project/README.md

 ## Summary

-This project uses the Google geocoding API to clean up user-entered geographic locations of universities and places the data on a Google Map for visualization.
+This project uses the Google Geocoding API to clean up user-entered geographic locations of universities and places the data on a Google Map for visualization.

 *Note: As of December 2016, the Google Geocoding APIs changed dramatically.